 - N$ 1 000.00 for the school uniform

 - N$ 500.00 for stationery and books

-Should you wish to join us in this effort to support the education of #Khoadi//Hoas’ children, you are welcome to donate 1% of your bill (or more if you wish to!) for supporting a child through his/her education or for the renovation work to the school.
-Please feel free to contact Simonetta Musso, HR Director at Journeys Namibia or Mr Asser Ndjitezeua, Chairman of the Conservancy, with any questions pertaining to the Grootberg Lodge Education Fund or to find out more about how you can get involved to help.
+Should you wish to join us in the effort to further the education of #Khoadi//Hoas’ children, we appreciate a donation amounting to 1% of your bill (or more, of course, if you wish to!) for keeping a child at school or for renovating the school.
+Please feel free to contact Simonetta Musso, HR Director at Journeys Namibia, or Asser Ndjitezeua, Chairman of the Conservancy, for more details on the Grootberg Lodge Education Fund or how you can get involved.

-Thanks to the success of the conservation efforts of the conservancy, wild animal populations have shown a steady increase in the conservancy.
+Thanks to the success of the conservancy’s conservation efforts, populations of wild animals have shown a steady increase in the conservancy area.

-This increase was not only limited to herbivores.
-Larger carnivores have showed an increase in numbers as well.
-As a result incidents of livestock lost to these predators caused growing incidents human/wild animal conflict within the reserve.
-The conservancy in partnership with the Grootberg Lodge Management has created a plan to lessen the impact of Human/ wild animal conflict.
+Not only the numbers of herbivores have grown but also those of larger carnivores.
+As a result, incidents of livestock lost to predators intensified human-wildlife conflict within the reserve.
+In partnership with the Grootberg Lodge and Hobatere Lodge management the conservancy has devised a plan to lessen the impact of human-wildlife conflict.

-With the establishment of the Predator’s Fund, Grootberg Lodge donates N$50 to the fund for each guest’s sighting of a predator while on an activity at the lodge.
-Lion, cheetah, leopard, wild cat, caracal and spotted hyena are included in the arrangement and the fund has been set up in order to compensate losses from farmers.
+Since the establishment of the Predator Fund, Grootberg Lodge donates N$50.00 to the fund for each guest sighting of a predator during an activity at the lodge.
+Lion, cheetah, leopard, wild cat, caracal and spotted hyena are included in the list.
+The fund was set up to compensate farmers for losses caused by predators.

-The secondary purpose for this fund is to generate enough capital to start a collaring campaign of lions.
-Collared lions are easier to monitor which would therefore assist the conservancy in notifying the local farmers when the predators are in the area.
-With forewarning, farmers can move their cattle accordingly helping to prevent any losses.
+The secondary purpose of the fund is to generate enough capital to start a lion collaring campaign.
+Collared lions are easier to monitor, which would help the conservancy in notifying local farmers when predators are in the area.
+If warned in advance, farmers can move their cattle to safer grazing and thus prevent losses.